open-runtimes/open-runtimes/runtimes/swift-5.5/README.md

 - To handle dependencies, you need to have `Package.swift` file.
 Dependencies will be automatically cached and installed, so you don't need to include `.build` folder in your function.

-- The default entrypoint is `index.swift`.
+- The default entrypoint is `Sources/index.swift`.
 If your entrypoint differs, make sure to provide it in the JSON body of the request: `{ "file": "app.swift" }`.

 ## Authors